gluau/gluau/README.md

 - Lua Strings (along with API's)
 - Lua Tables (along with API's)
 - Lua Functions (API's are WIP, but basic creating from both Luau and Go and calling functions is implemented)
+- Lua userdata (API's are WIP, but basic creating/handling from Go is implemented)

 ## Benefits over other libraries